Our book group partners

 Book Group Partners - our grass roots supporters

 Local book groups are the grass roots supporters of Eastbourne LitFest.
-Here is our little thank you to our book group donors - a celebration of all their stories and the books that they talk about, from the universally loved to those that split opinion!
+Here is our little thank you to our book group donors, celebrating their stories and the books they talk about, from the universally loved to those that split opinion!

 The ABC